linda-seiter/cmsc115/week1_lab/README.md

 NOTE: Aside from visualizing variables in memory, you can use the debugger to step through your code to find logic errors.
-Debugging is **one of the most useful skills** you can develop as a software developer!
+Debugging is **one of the most useful skills** you can acquire as a software developer!

 ## Task 7 - Rectangle.java